 Greenway's 1950s pop-up Christmas cinema

-A pop-up 1950s Christmas cinema will be opening its doors at Greenway once again this December, showing a collection of classic crime films selected by guest curator, Sophie Hannah.
+A pop-up 1950s Christmas cinema will be opening its doors at Greenway once again this December, showing a collection of classic films selected by guest curator, Sophie Hannah.
 The pop-up cinema celebrates the golden age of film, and captures the glamour of the 1950s, complementing the 'fifties Christmas decorations in the house.

 Back in time